ben-mar/MTGMulliganer/README.md

 from magic import *

 #If you want BantSpirit : (type 'Burn' for Burn and 'Humans' for Humans)
-#Moreover if your computer is a bit old, you can try to add : Resolution ='low'.
+#Moreover if your computer is a bit old, you can try to add : Resolution ='low' to lower the resolution of the cards displayed
 #It would give : mulliganer = Main('BantSpirit',Resolution = 'low')
 mulliganer = Main('BantSpirit')